Willow Cortex

 III.
 Biomechanical & Physics Engine

-This is the core scientific analysis layer, turning raw coordinates into actionable biomechanical insights.
+This is the core scientific analysis layer, using our proprietary physics engine to turn raw coordinates into actionable, calculated truths.

 A. Path & Trajectory Analysis (Topology)

-path_smoothness_analysis_jerk: Calculates the "jerk" (rate of change of acceleration) of the end-effector to quantify motion smoothness.
+path_smoothness_analysis_jerk: Calculates the "jerk" (rate of change of acceleration) of the end-effector to quantify motion smoothness and efficiency.

-trajectory_efficiency_analysis_curvature: Calculates the curvature of the end-effector's path to identify inefficient loops or movements.
+trajectory_efficiency_analysis_curvature: Calculates the curvature of the end-effector's path to identify inefficient loops or mechanical deviations.

-path_planarity_analysis_torsion: Uses torsion calculations to determine how well a swing or throw stays on a single plane. (from DaVinci engine)
+path_planarity_analysis_torsion: Uses geometric torsion calculations to determine how strictly a swing or throw adheres to a single plane. (from DaVinci engine)

 B. Body Segment Dynamics (Kinematics)

-kinematic_sequencing_analysis: Measures the peak angular velocity of each body segment (pelvis, torso, arm, etc.) and their timing to verify an efficient proximal-to-distal "whip" effect.
+kinematic_sequencing_analysis: Measures the peak angular velocity of each body segment (pelvis, torso, arm) and their relative timing to verify an efficient proximal-to-distal energy transfer.

 segmental_angular_velocity_measurement: Provides the peak rotational speed (in deg/s) for individual body segments.

-rotational_separation_analysis_x_factor: Calculates the maximum angle of separation between the hips and shoulders, a key source of power.
+rotational_separation_analysis_x_factor: Calculates the maximum angle of separation between the hips and shoulders (X-Factor), a key source of potential power.

 C. Forces & Power (Kinetics)

-estimated_power_output_kw: Synthesizes kinematic data to estimate the peak power output (in kilowatts) of the motion.
+estimated_power_output_kw: Synthesizes kinematic data to estimate the peak power output (in kilowatts) of the athlete's motion.

-ground_reaction_force_estimation_grf: Analyzes vertical movement to estimate the peak force the athlete is generating from the ground.
+ground_reaction_force_estimation_grf: Analyzes vertical acceleration of the Center of Mass to estimate the peak force the athlete generates from the ground interaction.

 D. Computational Engine Analysis